High School Sports Fundraising 101: Would Selling Cookie Dough Be Effective?

 This ease of implementation and the minimal (or even lack thereof) cost of upfront payment are reasons why cookie dough fundraisers are considered to be a low-risk idea.
 If done well, your sports team will surely raise money; but in the event that you are unable to sell as many cookie dough tubs/boxes as intended, you do not have to worry about losing money as you pay based on the number of orders that you have collected.

-Lastly, conducting fundraisers will generally increase a high school sports team’s camaraderie and instill in them both hard and soft skills, particularly in entrepreneurship, that they can use outside the playing field.
+Lastly, conducting a high school sports fundraisers will generally increase a team’s camaraderie and instill in them both hard and soft skills, particularly in entrepreneurship, that they can use outside the playing field.

 But in spite of all these advantages, there are still some downsides to this initiative.